-Welcome to the Weekly Mastery Lecture page for Math 133 Linear Algebra and Geometry at McGill (Winter 2020) taught by Profs.
-Tyrone Ghaswala &nd Jacques Claude Hurtubise, with J-Sesh.
+Welcome to the Weekly Mastery Lecture page for Math 133 Linear Algebra and Geometry at McGill (Fall 2020) taught by Profs.
+Rosalie Bélanger-Rioux, Florian Dr Aigner &nd Gavin Ball, with J-Sesh.
 Here you can register and find information about the sessions.

 All the content taught in Jacob’s Math133.com sessions has been catered specifically for Math 133 students at McGill and has helped thousands of them understand the material and succeed in this class.